 CAMP RIPLEY, Minn. --

-EOD technicians are trained to detect, disarm and dispose of explosive threats in the most extreme environments.
-EOD technicians are the Air National Guard’s equivalent to a bomb squad.
+Trained to detect, disarm and dispose of explosive threats in sometimes extreme environments, EOD technicians serve as the Air Force’s and Air National Guard’s bomb squad.